Giuseppe Parvis

 Giuseppe Parvis is an Egyptian-Italian decorator and cabinet maker, born

-in Breme in 1831.
+in Breme in the province of Pavia in 1831.
 Parvis brilliantly graduated from the Albertina

 Academy of Fine Arts in Turin, perfecting the art of carving.
 In search